Not All Tokens Matter: Towards Efficient LLM Reasoning via Token Significance in Reinforcement Learning: Methodology

 where \( L_{\text{ref}}^{is} \) denotes the number of insignificant tokens in a reference response.
 The cosine function ensures a smooth, non-linear penalty that gradually decreases the reward as \( L^{is} \) increases, while the clipping operation bounds the angle to the interval \([0, \frac{\pi}{2}]\), preventing negative rewards.
 The final reward combines this length-based penalty with an answer reward derived from the EM indicator, ensuring that answer correctness is preserved.

 This reward formulation ensures that shorter or equally concise responses—measured in terms of insignificant content—receive higher rewards, while excessively verbose outputs are gently penalized.
+Notably, our approach preserves natural fluency and coherence in generated text by constraining only the aggregate length of insignificant tokens, without dictating specific token selections or sequences in RL-based training.
 Compared to standard length-based penalties, our significance-aware approach achieves equal or greater length reductions with less accuracy degradation by selectively penalizing insignificant tokens, as theoretically justified in Appendix~\ref{ap:theory}.